fadyyessam11/Neural/README.md

 # Neural
-supervised learning based project that creates a neural net- work from scratch.
+supervised learning based project that creates a neural network from scratch.

 using: Python, Jupyter notebook